Live Typewriter Poet based on Long Island, NY

 After doing this, I feel like I could do anything.

-Karin Falcone Krieger is available to bring Poems While You Wait to public or private events and schools.
+Karin Falcone Krieger is available to bring Live Typewriter Poetry to public or private events and schools.
 Contact her at karinfalcone@gmail.com